 This book is written with multiple audiences in mind.
-It is at once an introduction to political sociology and an intervention to the field.
+It is at once an introduction to political sociology and an intervention into the field.
 Its style, design and purpose juggle these different purposes.
 Readers with different backgrounds and interests may make different uses of what this book has to offer.
-Students and teachers at different contexts can find this book useful for their projects.
+Students and teachers in different contexts can find this book useful for their projects.

 Following typical educational categories, undergraduate students may make the most of this book after having completed at least one introductory course in sociology, politics, philosophy, media studies or anthropology.
 Yet as the foundations of these disciplines themselves are treated analytically, they might also study this book without any preceding introduction.
 In fact, the book can be used as a supplement to undergraduate and graduate studies all along as a critical compendium.